lyx66/Option-Hedging-Strategy-Modeling-based-on-Time-Value/README.md

 ![p2](https://raw.githubusercontent.com/lyx66/limyingxin/5855d78f084d01df16617639ea49371b6b0273ed/p2.svg)
 ### Robust Test & Attribution of Strategy
-- I divide options into fair value options and imaginary value options, and backtest the strategy on both of them respectively.
+- I divide options into fair value options and imaginary value options, and back-test the strategy on both of them respectively.
-- The division was based on `S/K - 1` value (*i.g.* EPS) of each option.
+- The division is based on `S/K - 1` value (*i.g.* EPS) of each option.

 ***Fig.2 Price status of options in the sample period***